Get the Veteran Jobs Newsletter

 Having a successful career in the military is a major accomplishment.
 And the 20-plus years you've spent in uniform mean you have a highly sought-after skill set in the civilian world.

-A great place to start is the Military.com Transition App, which provides custom checklists for the tasks you need to complete as you leave the military.
+A great place to start is the Military.com Transition Advice section, which provides checklists for the tasks you need to complete as you leave the military.
 That said, there are hurdles to moving from a lifetime of military service into the civilian world, and you have decisions to make.
 The first step is to look at your options.

 If you plan to move from the military right into a civilian career, there are some steps you should take to be competitive.

 Step 1: Translate your skills and build a civilian resume.
-First, use the Military Skills Translator with personality assessment to find out how your skills and interests match up with current job openings.
+First, use the Military Skills Translator to find out how your skills match up with current job openings.
 This is an important step for those entering the civilian job market after being in the military.

 The translator will take your military occupational specialty (MOS) and provide possible jobs that match that skill set.
 To ensure the matching function is effective, provide as much information as possible, such as collateral duties and leadership functions.
 Keep in mind: If you have an active security clearance, you may be qualified for higher paying jobs.